pemdasu/Blender-XV2-Tools/README.md

 ## Known Issues / Notes

-- Blender 4.0.2 is the target version; older/newer builds may work but aren’t guaranteed.
+- Blender 4.0.2 is the target version; older/newer builds may work but aren’t guaranteed
-- If hard edges look off after export, re-verify split normals/sharp edges before exporting.
+- If hard edges look off after export, re-verify split normals/sharp edges before exporting
 - Export EMD sometimes doesn't detect you have the meshes selected
 - Export EMD asks you for a filename despite always taking whatever the mesh name is
+- Some shaders that the game uses aren't supported and don't display properly in Blender

 ## Contributing